 If your child's discomfort is followed by a bowel movement, then help your child process the stool when he starts to get uncomfortable.
 Lay your baby flat on their back on a firm but soft surface and begin to slowly and gently massage the belly in a clockwise circular motion.
 Before you do this make sure that your hands are warm and soft by rubbing some organic olive oil quickly between your palms.

-For extra comfort use a calming aromatherapy oil such as chamomile and lavender (5 drops of chamomile combined with 10 drops of lavender).
+For extra comfort use aromatherapy with essential oils, such as chamomile and lavender (5 drops of chamomile combined with ten drops of lavender).
 You can also try acupressure, which targets particular parts of the body to receive pressure.
-Gently pulling or tugging the earlobes is said to help relieve infant colic, or you can look for professional accupressurists in your area and find out if they treat infants.
+Gently pulling or tugging the earlobes is said to help relieve infant colic, or you can look for professional acupressure therapists in your area and find out if they treat infants.

 Note that this is different from acupuncture, which uses needles to treat conditions.
 Another great solution is to find a pediatric chiropractor who can gently adjust your baby's bones.

 There are also other natural ways of controlling colic.
-Calm and comfort your child by adding 1 drop of lavender and chamomile oil to a humidifier in the child’s room.
+Calm and comfort your child by adding one drop of lavender and chamomile oil to a humidifier in the child's room.

 ColicCalm gripe water is a homeopathic remedy containing herbs that help re-balance baby's digestive system.
 ColicCalm is the first homeopathic treatment for infant colic, which is important because it does not introduce chemicals or parasites into your baby's body like some non-homeopathic gripe water can.
 This is what I use when my children complain of stomach cramps.
 The herbs in ColicCalm gripe water are

-- Chamomile which calms the baby down and helps ease nervous tension
+- Chamomile – calms the baby down and helps ease nervous tension

-- Fennel to relieve cramping and intestinal spasms
+- Fennel – relieves cramping and intestinal spasms

-- Caraway to help treat symptoms like heartburn, reflux and indigestion
+- Caraway – reduces symptoms like heartburn, reflux, and indigestion

-- Ginger which treats nausea, muscle spasms and encourages smooth digestion
+- Ginger – reduces nausea and muscle spasms and encourages smooth digestion

-- Lemon Balm which soothes, relaxes, encourages sleep and helps relieve gas pains
+- Lemon Balm – soothes, relaxes, encourages sleep, and helps relieve gas

-- Blackthorn to encourage regularity and ease cramps
+- Blackthorn – encourages regularity and eases cramps

-- Vegetable Charcoal to help eliminate body toxins and absorb gas
+- Vegetable charcoal – helps eliminate body toxins and reduces gas

 Probiotics may also be an option for relieving colic in infants.
 The composition of gut flora in babies that exhibit colicky symptoms is different than in non-colicky babies.
 Probiotics are the opposite of antibiotics, which kill bacteria.

-Probiotics actually add beneficial bacteria back into the digestive system and can help return the digestive system to a normal state.
-I personally use a probiotic supplement called Latero-Flora.
+Probiotics add beneficial bacteria back into the digestive system and can help return the digestive system to a normal state.
+I use a probiotic supplement called Latero-Flora™.
 As a colic remedy, just empty a small amount into a bowl, mix it with breastmilk and use a dropper to administer it.